doowb/grunt-convert/README.md

 [MIT License](LICENSE-MIT)

 ## Release History
 * 2013-07-15    v0.1.2    Add support YAML.
-Added XML to JSON/YAML, JSON toYAML, and YAML to JSON.
+Added XML to JSON/YAML, JSON to YAML, and YAML to JSON.
 * 2013-07-02    v0.1.1    XML to JSON.